vicalejuri/cat-avatar-generator/README.md

 echo '<img height="70px" width="70px" src="your/path/to/cat-avatar-generator?seed='.$var.'"/>';
 ```

-Using pure Javascript, use it like this:
+In pure Javascript, use it like this:

 ```
    <div class="avatar" data-seed="myusername">